 The British had uncovered that female infanticide was rampant even in 1851 Punjab and they attributed the crime to high-cost Punjabi weddings.
 Their documents stated that this high cost led to the impoverishment of the peasant families so, preferred killing their daughters to save future expenditure.
 This was because the peasant families “wanted to marry off their daughters in style.”
 It was indeed a logical explanation.
 So, this explanation saw infanticide as pre-emptive dowry murder.

 The female to male sex ratio is a major indicator of sex-selective murder.
-By studying the figures from colonial British era and modern India she found that some communities like Skihs who received Bride Price or Muslims who didn’t follow the Dowry system also had a low female to male ratio (even after considering natural sex ratio at birth which is skewed against girls).
-So, it is understood that female infanticide was neither a Hindu practice nor a lower-caste or upper caste problem.
+By studying the figures from the colonial British era and modern India she found that some communities like Skihs who received Bride Price or Muslims who didn’t follow the Dowry system also had a low female to male ratio (even after considering natural sex ratio at birth which is skewed against girls).
+So, it is understood that female infanticide was neither a Hindu practice nor a lower-caste or upper-caste problem.
 So, she found that established explanations of both crimes of dowry murder and female infanticide (as a result of dowry or high marriage expenses) were unsatisfactory though it might seem to be a logical explanation.

 Question is, in a war-torn region like Punjab, why such a distortion in sex-ratio observed?
 A region that has seen many wars in history already had a need to have warriors in all families and that almost eliminated the need for girls and created an increased need for having boys.
 The boy preference of the region is thus not very weird.